 • The teacher assigns a consequence and reviews the problem with the student advising the student of the potential citizenship grade reduction and potential future Saturday School assignment.

 Sixth Tardy

-- Teacher/Administrator issues a four-hour Saturday School assignment that must be signed by parent/guardian - Saturday School is logged in student discipline history - The student may receive an "N" (Needs Improvement) citizenship grade
+- Teacher/Administrator issues a four-hour Saturday School assignment. - Saturday School is logged in student discipline history. - The student may receive an "N" (Needs Improvement) citizenship grade.

 Ninth Tardy